guptasunny4142-debug/Practice_project_spotify/README.md

 );
 ```
 1. **Data Exploration**
-Before diving into SQL, it’s important to understand the dataset thoroughly.
+Before diving into SQL,

 The dataset contains attributes such as:

 Artist: The performer of the track.
 Track: The name of the song.